Deepspacediver/knight-travails/readME.md

 1.Store adjacency list as a new Map
 2.Input knight's first position
-3.Generate all possible moves from the first position and store them in the key of the first position
+3.Generate all possible moves from the first position and store them in the key of the0 first position
   -Before generating new moves filter the array for undefined(illegal moves)

-Input knight's destination
-Check if position is not in the generated moves if true return key value pair else recursively search for Destination
-    let trailArray = trailArray.concat(GeneratePosition + GenerateMoves)
-  Check if adjacency list contains soon to be generated position For each possible move do the same until wanted position is found
+  Use BFS with queue:
+  Generate key and moves for position push position into queue
+  Add position as array to visisted
+Add position into queue
+  In queue